wolfcall/SOEN343-The_Force_Awakens/README.md

 SAD Full Document - Final
 SRS Full Document - Final

-Live Version of site can be found here: http://wolfcall.ddns.net/

-Please note that the Live Version of the site is from the Stable-Version branch.
-When Downloading please verify you downloaded the Stable-Version branch.
+Please note that the database configuration has been removed please enter your database configuration in Site\PHP\UtilitiesServerConnection.php

 Sample credentials to access live version of website: